borismus/smus.com/content/notes_all.md

 their TOS and "have not taken any action at this time."

-Writing my snarky tweet two years ago, I was a bit uncertain whether it was within the bounds of social acceptibility.
+Writing my snarky tweet two years ago, I was a bit uncertain whether it was within the bounds of social acceptability.
 A white guy telling another white guy that white guys are "the worst", was intended to poke a bit of fun at the self-flaggelation associated with progressive politics.
 There is only so much self-censorship one can do while still remaining authentic.
 In a surprising